openfisca/openfisca-doc/source/simulate/run-simulation.md

 # How to run a simulation

 To calculate legislation variables on people's situations, a _Simulation_ needs to be created and run.
 OpenFisca looks for two kinds of inputs:

 - how persons are dispatched in other entities,
 - what variables' values are already known.

-This is true for both [test cases](run-simulation.md#test-cases) and [data](run-simulation.md#data), the two approaches to running Simulations,
+This is true for both [test cases](run-simulation.md#test-cases) and [data](run-simulation.md#data), the two approaches to running Simulations.

 ## How to run a simulation on a test case